Chinkhuselts/CAPEv2-Analysis/README.md

 This project presents a dynamic malware analysis of the WannaCry ransomware using the CAPEv2 sandbox.
 The malware was executed in a controlled Windows 10 virtual environment to safely observe its behavior and identify key indicators of compromise (IOCs).

 ## Objective
-- Execute the WarCry sample in a virtualized environment
+- Execute the WannaCry sample in a virtualized environment
 - Observe and log system behavior
 - Extract key behavioral indicators